Skip to main content

 Host Discovery optionsHost Discovery options

-In the Autodiscovery Schedule section, you can set as many different autodiscovery schedules as you need to cover your environment.
-You can choose specific times and days of the week to run the autodiscovery job.
+In the Autodiscovery Schedule section, set as many different discovery schedules as you need to cover your environment.
+Choose specific times and days of the week to run the discovery job.

 Autodiscovery scheduleAutodiscovery schedule